alphyos/CyberStart-2024/challenges/headquarters/PerplexedByPixels-L05C01.md

+# 🎨 Perplexed By Pixels - L05 C01

 The Yakoottees love their cars.
 And so you'd expect that they might send each other car photos, images and even art.
 But recently we intercepted something strange: a pixel drawing of a car.
 What's strange about it?
 One of the gang, Kanako, sent two copies of it to another gang member.
 After some initial analysis we noticed some slight variations in colour in a selection of pixels.

 One of the team has already built a comparison tool but he's just been reassigned to another urgent project.
 Perhaps you could take a look at what he's built and finish the analysis.